 Boat painting/Bottom work/Gel coat/Woodwork/Motor tuneups

 We will be offering complete boat painting, fiber-glassing, gel coating, wood working, and motor tuneups or overhauls to fix or restore your boat.
-We will be working with Rick Barton our resident fiberglass/woodworking/painting specialist for many these projects.
-He is well known for restoring his Pearson Renegade to immaculate condition and fixing fiberglass work due to racing errors in a very timely and thorough manner.
+We will be working with Rick Barton our resident fiberglass/woodworking/painting specialist for many of these projects.
+He is well known for restoring his Pearson Renegade to immaculate condition and repairing fiberglass work due to racing errors in a very timely and thorough manner.

 Island Grill Restaurant